asendotsinski/comp-mech-generalizability/README.md

  - Logit Attribution
  - Attention Pattern

-You can run the experiments running the `notebooks/experiments.ipynb` notebook.
+You can run the experiments through the `notebooks/experiments.ipynb` notebook.
 This notebook contains the code to run the experiments for the logit lens, logit attribution, and attention pattern.

 #### Script to execute all the experiments
-You can run the experiment running the following command:
+You can run the experiments with the following command:
 ```bash
 cd scripts
 python run_all.py
 ```
-with the following arguments:
+using the following arguments:
-- `--model_name`: The name of the model to run the experiments on.
-It can be `gpt2`, `pythia-6.9b` or `Llama`.
+- `--model_name`: The name of the model to run the experiments on. `["gpt2", "pythia-6.9b", "Llama"]`
 - `--batch`: The batch size to use for the experiments.
 (Suggested: 40 for gpt2, 10 for pythia)
-- `--dataset`: The dataset to run the experiments on Example: `copyVSfact`.
+- `--dataset`: The dataset to run the experiments on.
+Choose `copyVSfact` for the "Redefine" dataset, `copyVSfactQnA` for the QnA dataset and `copyVSfactDomain` for the domain-based dataset.
-- `--start`: Specifies the starting point in the dataset for running the experiment.
+- `--start`: Specifies the starting index for prompts to be included in the experiment from the dataset.
-- `--end`: Specifies the ending index in the dataset for running the experiment.
+- `--end`: Specifies the ending index for prompts to be included in the experiment from the dataset.
-- `--prompt_type`: Prompt type for testing different prompt structures `["qna", "fact_check_v1", "fact_check_v2", "context_qna"]`.
+- `--prompt_type`: Prompt type for testing different prompt structures.
+Only "qna" was used in the paper. `["qna", "fact_check_v1", "fact_check_v2", "context_qna"]`.
-- `--domain`: Domain class subset to choose from the dataset Example: `["News", "Games", "Science"] etc.`.
+- `--domain`: Domain class subset to choose from the domain dataset. `["News", "Games", "Science"] etc.`.
 - `--logit-attribution`: If you want to run the logit attribution experiment.
 - `--logit-lens`: If you want to run the logit lens experiment (Figure 2).
 - `--ov-diff`: This is useful for comparing model outputs in terms of performance or behavior.
 - `--all`: Run all the experiments at once sequentially.
+Overrides the other experiment flags.
 - `--ablate`: If you want to perform ablation.
 - `--ablate-component`: The specific component to ablate, default is "all".
 - `--pattern`: If you want to retrieve the attention pattern.
 - `--device`: Specify the device for execution (GPU or CPU).
-- `--only-plot`: If you want to only generate plots.
+- `--only-plot`: If you want to only generate plots, without regenerating the data.
 - `--flag`: An additional flag for custom behavior.

 The script will create a folder in the `results/{dataset}` directory with the name of the model.